-Your Directors have pleasure in submitting the 21st Annual Report togetherwith the audited accounts of the Company for the year financial year ended March 31 2016.
+Your Directors are pleased to present the 23rd Annual Report of the Companytogether with the audited financial statements of the Company for the year ended March 312018.

 | || || |

 |For the year ended March 31 ||2018 ||2017 |

 |Net Profit before Depreciation & Taxation ||301.40 ||313.46 |

 |Provision for Taxation / Written Off ||87.10 ||82.92 |